MrT3313/BookShelf/README.md

 <summary>1.6.1 -- Individual Log Exploration & Log Interactions Update</summary>

 1. Updates to accessing data from redux store and app data flow
-2. <UserLogTable /> now holds the ability to add a log while individual table rows hode the ability to toggle editing an individual log or delete the individual log (delete cascades to Reviews & Ranks tables)
+2. <UserLogTable /> now holds the ability to add a log while individual table rows hold the ability to toggle editing an individual log or delete the individual log (delete cascades to Reviews & Ranks tables)
 3. <ExploreSelectedLogID /> rebuilt subComponents to match new dataflow after <UserLogTable /> built.
 Individual subcomponents can (based on the state of the current selected log) either add a Rank or add a Review to a log

 Screenshot: